Our books are also available for purchase as e-books, both in ePub format (used by most e-book readers) and in Amazon Kindle format.

 If you are buying the DRM-protected ePub version of the book from another store, follow the instructions provided by the vendor to unlock the book.

 Using other readers

-- Other e-book reader programs for your desktop computer such as the Kindle reader app.
-A list of desktop readers known to be compatible can be found above.
+Other e-book reader programs for your desktop computer such as the Kindle reader app.
+A list of desktop readers that should be compatible can be found above.
 Find the e-book file on your computer’s hard disk.
-It will have a name like “The Physics and Technology of Diagnostic Ultrasound A Practition.epub” and it will probably be located in a folder named “My Books” or “Digital Editions” or something similar in your documents folder.
+It will have a name like “The Physics and Technology of Diagnostic Ultrasound A Practition.epub”.
 Open this file with the e-book reader software and you can start reading.

-- E-book reader applications on portable devices like the iPad, tablet computers and smartphones.
+E-book reader applications on portable devices like the iPad, tablets and smartphones.
 Only a few of the available apps are compatible with Adobe DRM.
 It is therefore recommended that for iOS devices (iPad, iPhone) you use Bluefire, a very popular free app.
-For Android tablets and smart phones Bluefire is recommended.
-Alternatively, you may like to try another free Android app, the Mantano Reader.
-Again, follow the manufacturer’s instructions to transfer the e-book from your computer to the portable device.
-(For the iPad, for example, this can be done using iTunes.)
+For Android tablets and smart phones, Bluefire is also recommended.
+Alternatively, you may like to try another Android app, the Aldiko Reader.
+Again, follow the vendor's instructions to transfer the e-book to the device.

 *Important note regarding the Apple bookstore Unfortunately, e-book purchases via the Apple bookstore may not be available in all countries.
 If you own an iPad but do not have access to the book on the Apple bookstore you should consider buying the e-book here from this site.
 Alternatively you could buy the Kindle version and read it on the iPad using the Kindle app for iPad.